 • Am I prepared to keep strict financial records?

-In our opinion, you should put money in a trust if you need a tax-effective plan to protect your family and business assets.
-But should you choose to set up a family trust, it’s crucial to consider your long-term financial and tax planning objectives, as well as any legal responsibilities involved.
+You should put money in a trust if you need a tax-effective plan to protect your family and business assets.
+But should you choose to set up a family trust, it's crucial to consider your long-term financial and tax planning objectives and any legal responsibilities involved.

 Book a free strategy session to plan your family trust